UPCOMING GROUP TRAINING in 2019

 Training/Consultation For Clinicians/Agencies

-I am available to meet with individual therapists who need risk prevention consultation and/or with groups of any size for any type of self-protective, clinical practice in this litigious age.
 I can custom tailor training to your particular agency or small group with questions submitted in advance by participants, if desired.

 Legal Services Offered